-Financing expenses comprise interest expense on debentures, changes in time value of provisions, employee benefits in respect of actuarial gains and losses and the liability to the Chief Scientist as well as changes in the fair value of financial assets at fair value through profit or loss.
-Borrowing costs, which are not capitalized, are recognized in profit or loss using the effective interest method.
+Financing expenses comprise interest expense on debentures, changes in time value of provisions, liability to the Chief Scientist as well as changes in the fair value of financial assets at fair value through profit or loss and losses from foreign currency.
+Borrowing costs, are recognized in profit or loss using the effective interest method.